14. Common chores#

 %xrf

 .
-Remember that you want the OCR (total count rate) to be 200,000 or less on each of the four channels.Adjust the detector position
+Remember that you want the OCR (total count rate) to be 200,000 or less on each of the seven channels.Adjust the detector position

 RE(mv(xafs_det, <value>))